10 Easy Pantry Meals From Your Stockpile

 8) Tuna & Crackers

 This is an easy one!
-Just open canned tuna, mix it with canned peas, and place it on saltines or other crackers (we prefer Triscuits).
-If you have mayonnaise, we mix it into the tuna as well to make a small tuna salad.
+Just open canned tuna, mix it into sour cream with canned peas frozen corn, and place it on saltines or other crackers (we prefer Triscuits).
+If you have mayonnaise, we mix it into sour cream with the tuna as well to make a small tuna salad.

 9) Chowder & Crackers

-Warm up clam chowder (or whichever soup you stocked up on).
+Warm up a big bowl of clam chowder (or whichever soup you stocked up on).
 Crumble saltines into the soup, or use the crackers as a spoon to scoop up the soup.

 10) Shepherd’s Pie

 Cook up boxed mashed potatoes.
-Mix in warmed cans of vegetables like corn and green beans, as well as a can of cream of mushroom soup.
-If you can, add in hamburger and top with grated cheese.
+Mix in warm cans of vegetables like corn and green beans, as well as a can of cream of mushroom soup.
+If you can, add a hamburger and top with grated cheese and chili powder.
 Cook in the oven in a casserole dish (if possible).

 Other Easy Pantry Meal Ideas